Sacking of Asunción: Provisional government

-Paraguyan National Archive
+Paraguayan National Archive

 In addition to valuables, the "Treasure of War" was not only composed of pieces of gold and silver, but also constituted the historical and cultural heritage illegally exiled.

 The Brazilian Minister in Asunción, José da Silva Paranhos, seized part of the National Archives of Paraguay, which, after his death, donated to the National Library of Brazil, the catalog of the Rio Branco collection.
 The collection consists of fifty thousand documents on the History of Paraguay, issues of boundaries and dates and facts about the history of the River Plate "and was restored and cataloged back to the National Archives of Asunción in the 1980s Some documents (about 800) that were believed Lost were found in the same in the recent catalogs and foliations in detail of the Collection.
 As of 2016, this is being digitized and uploaded to the Internet by the Archive.

 The "Golden Book" offered by the "Paraguayan Ladies" to Marshal López on the anniversary of his birth, on July 24, 1867, was discovered by chance in a showcase of the National Historical Museum of Rio de Janeiro.
 Years later, General Ernesto Geisel, then President of Brazil, solemnly returned the "Golden Book" to the Republic of Paraguay.

-The valuable material had been apprehended in the combat of Piribebuy, in 1868, one of the governmental headquarters of Solano López in his retreat towards the "Cordilleras".
+The valuable material had been apprehended in the combat of Piribebuy, in 1868, one of Solano López's headquarters in his retreat towards the "Cordilleras".
 The 50,000 documents are duly cataloged in the "Vizconde Collection of Rio Branco" in 5122 indexes, some containing dozens of manuscripts.
-The archival documents also contain evidence of the colonization of Paraguay, struggles for independence, religious and indigenous issues, border demarcation, navigation problems, private correspondence between ministers of state and ambassadors, Word, eminently Paraguayan matters, such as dictates, decrees and laws of several governments, including dictator France, protest manifests against King Ferdinand VII of Spain, agreements with Argentina, Uruguay and Brazil, trade agreements, etc.
+The archival documents also contain evidence of the colonization of Paraguay, struggles for independence, religious and indigenous issues, border demarcation, navigation problems, private correspondence between ministers of state and ambassadors, Word, eminently Paraguayan matters, such as dictates, decrees and laws of several governments, including dictator Francia, protest manifests against King Ferdinand VII of Spain, agreements with Argentina, Uruguay and Brazil, trade agreements, etc.

 In 1871, the file was refounded by means of a decree of the Triumvirate of government.